 What is pangrattato?

-Pangrattato translates from Italian as ‘grated bread’ and is the word used for breadcrumbs.
+Pangrattato in English translates as ‘grated bread’ and is the word used for breadcrumbs.
 Here breadcrumbs are simply fried until crispy with chilli flakes and garlic for a huge amounts of flavour and a crunchy element to this tuna pasta.